Conserve Water Tools

 - Check out our FREE Rain Barrel Catchment Program!

 - Look and see how you can Save Water in Swimming Pools; five ways to cut evaporation.

 Kids Zone and Interactive Education

 Check out these cool links and tools for kiddos to use and learn about water conservation.
 There are games for them to play regarding water conservation.
-Teaching our keiki about water conservation is important for everyone because water awareness starts at home and spreads throughout the islands and through future generations.
+Teaching our keiki (children) about water conservation is important for everyone because water awareness starts at home and spreads throughout the islands and through future generations.

-Even though we have some of the wettest places in Hawaii, having a deeper understanding of how the hotter summer months impact our island community is important.
+Even though we have some of the wettest places in Hawaii, having a deeper understanding of how the hotter summer months affect our island community is important.
 DWS can assist you in knowing how a devastating drought can help us find better solutions with actionable and responsible practices.
 Useful resources about drought can be found here: